Savant Wealth Management

 Options and Process When Rolling Over a Retirement Account

-One of the most important decisions to make when you are retiring or changing jobs is what action to take with your 401(k), 403(b), or any other employer-sponsored retirement plans.
-There are several options to consider including leaving your account in your former employer’s plan, transferring it to your new employer’s plan, taking a cash distribution, or rolling it into an IRA.
-This checklist will walk you through your options and the process of rolling over your retirement account.
+One of the most important decisions to make when you are retiring or changing jobs is deciding what to do with your 401(k), 403(b), or any other employer-sponsored retirement plans.
+You have several options, including leaving your account in your former employer’s plan, transferring it to your new employer’s plan, taking a cash distribution, or rolling it into an IRA.
+If you have $500,000 or more in investable assets, we think you’ll find this checklist especially helpful as you consider rolling over your retirement account.

 Retirement Savings 101 and Guidelines